 Approximately 400 trams circulate in Brussels every day.
 Since 2006, STIB has expanded its fleet with new generation T3000 and T4000 series of trams.
 These high capacity vehicles are effective, easily accessible and quiet.
 The majority of the oldest trams are gradually being replaced by these new vehicles.

 Nineties «new generation» trams have been ordered.
 They will be progressively injected on the STIB network by the end of 2025.

 Electric and hybrid buses

 By testing 7 fully electric «Citybuses» on its network, STIB clearly turns to energy transition of its bus fleet towards innovating and even more ecological technologies.
 These Citybuses ride on line 33, that serves the city centre and connect the upper and lower parts of the city.

 Five electric standard buses, that charge batteries in the depot, have been put into service.
-Just like 25 electric articulated buses.
-They will charge batteries at night at the depot and also during the route, thanks to loading posts at the terminus.
+There are also 25 electric articulated buses that recharge batteries overnight at the depot and also during the route, thanks to fast loading posts at the terminus.

 Since September 2014, STIB also has a new fleet of 12 minibuses for transporting people with reduced mobility, as part of its specific on demand transport service, Taxibus.